 Previously, in my most troubled times, I had peered into the abyss.
 But this time, I became a resident of its depths.
 And in the coming years, my protective faith in the goodness of life—a belief I never knew I had—fell away, shredded and scattered like a flimsy garment against a tempest.

-Elizabeth G Fagan is an artist and writer who lives on Lake Michigan’s western shore, its “left coast.”
+Elizabeth G Fagan is an artist and writer who resides in southeastern Wisconsin—a place she calls Lake Michigan’s Left Coast.
 She became a widow when her husband died in 2009.

 - Contact Elizabeth G Fagan